-Calibrated Anchor Chain - Determining the correct calibration
+Calibrated Anchor Chain - What is the correct calibration?

 6mm, 7mm, 8mm, 10mm and 13mm chain calibrated to DIN766 plus 10mm and 12mm chain calibrated to ISO4565

 We are very keen to help so please contact us by telephone or e-mail if you are not sure which calibration you need.

 Each size and calibration is available in lengths cut to order from 1 metre up to 200 metres.

 The simplest way to check that you are buying the correct calibration is to take a measurement from your existing chain, providing of course that it fits correctly.

 How to measure Anchor Chain